pytorch/ao/docs/source/contributor_guide.rst

 Quantized Training
 ******************
 Similar to low bit optimizers, we have quantized training prototype in `main/torchao/prototype/quantized_training <https://github.com/pytorch/ao/tree/main/torchao/prototype/quantized_training>`__, and we could extend AffineQuantizedTensor to support training as well, initial enablement is in progress, but there will be a lot of follow up work needed including making it work for different kernels etc.

+You can also checkout the tutorial for `Quantized Training <https://github.com/pytorch/ao/blob/main/tutorials/developer_api_guide/my_trainable_tensor_subclass.py>`__ that talks about how to make a dtype tensor subclass trainable.

 Case Study: How int4 weight only quantization works in torchao?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~